Archaeology

 Course overview

-As you progress through your degree, you’ll choose from a diverse range of modules and tailor your options to fit your own interests.
+There is no need to select a particular route before you start.
+As you progress through your degree you’ll choose from a range of modules and tailor your options to suit your interests.

 Quality and ranking